2-7 Day Guided Fly Fishing

 Looking into Montana fishing trips?
 Look no further!

-What better way to experience Montana, legendary for its great natural wonder and outstanding fishing, than by taking a multi day rafting and fishing trip through the heart of the Glacier National Park wilderness.
-At least once, you should treat yourself to an extraordinary fishing adventure in this “last great place.”
-The rivers we fish, the North and Middle Forks of the Flathead River, border Glacier National Park, one of the most sensational natural settings on earth.
+What better way to experience Montana, legendary for its great natural wonder and outstanding fly fishing, than by taking a multi day rafting and fishing trip through the heart of the Glacier National Park wilderness.
+At least once, you should treat yourself to an extraordinary guided fly fishing adventure in this “last great place.”
+The rivers we fish, the North and Middle Forks of the Flathead River, border Glacier National Park, one of the most beautiful natural settings on earth.

 What to expect